onebeyond/js-pills/advanced/clone-objects/README.md

 console.log(car1); //{ doors: 4, color: 'blue' }; ✅
 ```

 But remember, this way do a shallow clone.
-It means that, if you have nested objects, them won't be cloned and we'll have reference again
+It means that, if you have nested objects, they won't be cloned and we'll have a reference again

 ```js
 const car1 = { doors: 4, color: 'blue' };